 Estate and Gift Taxes

 Estate tax and gift tax are used by governments to tax large transfers of wealth between individuals.
 On the Federal level, although gift taxes and estate taxes are paid separately, they are a unified tax in the sense that a single graduated rate schedule applies to the cumulative total of taxable transfers made through gifts and estates.
 The laws surrounding the estate tax and gift tax are often complex and constantly changing.
-It's crucial that you consult with a qualified attorney when planning your estate.
+It's crucial that you consult with a qualified New York City gift tax attorney when planning your estate.